crhysc/atombench/README.md

 snakemake -n --quiet all
 ```

+The rule dependency DAG is defined directly in the root `Snakefile` (via the `rule all` target list and the downstream rules/modules it pulls in), and it can be inspected by reading the `Snakefile` directly.

 Each benchmark job can be executed manually by navigating to the corresponding directory under `job_runs/` and running the relevant scripts directly (e.g., via `bash` or `python`, depending on the job).
 Once a job has completed successfully, you must explicitly mark it as finished by creating its expected output file in the root directory of the repository using `touch`.
 For example:
 ```bash
 touch agpt_benchmark_jarvis.final